 Buying traffic is a terrible idea because it has the potential to eventually get your website blacklisted from search engines, and building backlinks through online backlink generators actually do more harm than good.

 So what can you do to move up the rankings?
-Well, besides the obvious (advertising, blogging, etc.), here are some on-page factors that you can fix which will give you a tiny edge.
+Well, besides the obvious (advertising, blogging, etc.), here are some on-page factors that you can fix which will give you an edge.
 This will only take a few minutes to do so it’s definitely worth it in our books.

 This is what will appear underneath your website name on search engine results.